un-boxing-hosting/torchapi-docker/README.md

 ---
 You should edit the entrypoint.sh file and find this line;

-''runuser -u wine -- bash -c 'x11vnc -display WAIT:99 -forever -autoport 5900 -auth /app/.Xauthority -passwd mypassword -o /app/x11vnc.log -bg &''
+'runuser -u wine -- bash -c 'x11vnc -display WAIT:99 -forever -autoport 5900 -auth /app/.Xauthority -passwd mypassword -o /app/x11vnc.log -bg &'

-Change the -passwd mypassword to a password that you wish to use instead.
+Change -passwd 'mypassword' to a password that you wish to use instead.
 This should be done BEFORE you build the docker, as this file will be built into the docker image and cannot be changed later.